TabbyML/tabby/README.md

 ### Binaries (Ubuntu)

-Intel MKL is the minimum requirement for building CTranslate2.
-The instructions below assume an Ubuntu system.

-**Note:** This minimal installation only enables CPU execution.
+This minimal installation only enables CPU execution.
 For GPU support, see how the [GPU Dockerfile](docker/Dockerfile.ubuntu-gpu) is defined.

 #### Install Intel MKL